 Stakeholders Group - The LRCA and SSA formed a stakeholders group 4 years ago comprised of business and civic leaders and neighborhood residents.
 The group has met several times a year to review and provide input on a long term control plan (LTCP) for the CSO system.
 The organizations will recruit stakeholder's group members on an ongoing basis.
-The group will continue to meet and be consulted for comprehensive LTCP which includes more frequent good housekeeping measures such as street sweeping and catch basin cleaning.
+The group will continue to meet and be consulted for input in the future on both CSO and MS4 matters.